 When it comes to promotional giveaways, and even items we use around the house, there is no material more important than plastic.
 The same can be said for the items we use at the office.
 Most of our supplies contain at least a little bit of this material.
 In fact, humans have thus far produced 9.1 billion tons of plastic!

-For the sake of the environment, it’s important to know the different types of plastic and their uses, as well as the resin identification codes found on each.
+For the sake of the environment, it’s important to know the different plastic types and their uses, as well as the resin identification codes found on each.
 This will help you make informed decisions when it comes to recycling.

 Understanding the plastic types can help consumers like you make more informed decisions related to your health and the environment.
-It’s important to become familiar with an item’s SPI (Society of the Plastics Industry) code, which is also known as a resin identification number and is used to classify the different types of plastic.
+In addition, it’s important to become familiar with an item’s SPI (Society of the Plastics Industry) code, which is also known as a resin identification number and is used to classify the different types of plastic.
 This information will help you sort plastic materials more effectively for recycling.